sdhinsa11/Battleship/README.md

 entirely bringing the user back to the main screen.

 What I learned:
+- How to incorporate a computer turn
+- Introducing random placement with choosing ships
+- Wrote tests in Jest to test the Ship class, Player class, Gameboard class

 Areas for improvement:
-- include levels (Easy, Medium, Hard) where the computer is an AI thus determining the levels
+- Include levels (Easy, Medium, Hard) where the computer is an AI thus determining the levels
 - Allow users to drag and drop there ships
+- Modifying the dom code into a design pattern (such as IIFEs) or practicing OOP principles on it

 These improvements will be implemented shortly.